cailllev/Blog-Site/posts/2025-12-02-defender-temporal-detections.md

 <br><i>Now the LsassReader-standard.exe also does not raise behavioural alerts.</i>

 <br>
-Only after LsassReader-standard.exe raises an alert (1), future executions of the standard strategy are behaviourally detected and blocked.
-It can be seen that the file hash matches (2), and when the standard variant is executed (3), the system eventually hangs before the attack is able to dump the lsass process (4).
+Only after LsassReader-standard.exe raises an alert, for example by copying it to a non-excluded directory (1), future executions of the standard strategy are behaviourally detected and blocked.
+The file hash still matches (2).
+When the standard variant is executed *now* (3), the system eventually hangs before the attack is able to dump the lsass process (4).
 The system hang can also be seen by the large time difference - 20 seconds instead of 5 seconds - marked in the red square top left.
 <br>![LsassReader standard detected](/static/defender-temporal-detections/LsassReader-standard-detected.png)
 <br><i>After a triggered alert, the temporal behavioral detections are reset for LsassReader-(x).exe.</i>